polyverse-appsec/vs-boost/README.md

 ### FAQ: Common Questions and Issues

- * Q: What languages are supported for code conversion?
+**Q: What languages are supported for code conversion?**
- * A: Most modern programming languages are supported, including: Python, Rust, Ruby, Golang, Swift, Visual Basic, Java, C\#, C++, HTML/XML, TypeScript, and JavaScript.
+A: Most modern programming languages are supported, including: Python, Rust, Ruby, Golang, Swift, Visual Basic, Java, C\#, C++, HTML/XML, TypeScript, and JavaScript.

- * Q: I don't have a [GitHub.com](https://GitHub.com) account.
-Can I still use the Boost extension?
+**Q: I don't have a [GitHub.com](https://GitHub.com) account.
+Can I still use the Boost extension?**
- * A: You must have your email address registered with a valid [GitHub.com](https://GitHub.com) account.
-You do not need to store any source code on GitHub.com, but you do need to have a valid verified email so we can confirm your license key at runtime
+A: You must have your email address registered with a valid [GitHub.com](https://GitHub.com) account.
+You do not need to store any source code on GitHub.com, but you do need to have a valid verified email so we can confirm your license key

-.
+ at runtime.

- * Q: My source code is proprietary to me or my company, that I do not want to store on other servers.
-Can I still use the Boost extension?
+**Q: My source code is proprietary to me or my company, and I do not want to store it on other servers.
+Can I still use the Boost extension?**
- * A: Yes.
+A: Yes.
 The Boost extension does not require you to store any source code on GitHub.com.
 Also, Polyverse does NOT store or retain any of your source code during analysis.
 Your source code is only stored on your local system running Visual Studio Code.

- * Q: Will the converted code automatically build and run?
+**Q: Will the converted code automatically build and run?**
- * A: No. The converted code is provided as a starting point for you to review and integrate into your project.
+A: No. The converted code is provided as a starting point for you to review and integrate into your project.
 You will need to review the converted code, make any necessary changes to ensure it builds and runs correctly, and integrate it into your build or CI/CD system.

- * Q: The generated documentation is in Notebook cells.
-How do I export to a single file or PDF?
+**Q: The generated documentation is in Notebook cells.
+How do I export it to a single file or PDF?**
- * A: You can use the `File > Export As...` menu to export the Notebook as a single HTML file or as a PDF.
+A: You can use the `File > Export As...` menu to export the Notebook as a single HTML file or as a PDF.

- * Q: My source project is very large?
-How much source code can the Boost process?
+**Q: My source project is very large.
+How much source code can Boost process?**
- * A: The Boost extension can process large source code files.
+A: The Boost extension can process large source code files.
 It is optimized specifically to break your source file into individual function Cells for analysis, review, and editing.
 This allows each function to be independently analyzed in real-time.
 As each Cell and function analysis is completed, you can review specific Cells.

- * Q: I ran analysis and processing on a source file, but some Cells did not complete processing.
-What's wrong?
+**Q: I ran analysis and processing on a source file, but some Cells did not complete processing.
+What's wrong?**
- * A: An analysis timeout may have occurred for some functions or Cells.
+A: An analysis timeout may have occurred for some functions or Cells.
 You can re-run the analysis on the Cells that did not complete processing without re-running the full file analysis.

+**Q: How can I update my Polyverse Boost trial license to a paid subscription?**
+A: To update your Polyverse Boost trial license, you need to go to your Polyverse Boost account page and follow the instructions provided to update your billing information with a credit card.
+Your Account page is accessible via the Boost Status bar at the bottom of your Visual Studio Code screen.
+Once your billing information is updated, you can continue using Boost beyond the trial period.
+The status bar will show yellow for a trial license, green for a paid subscription - or red for an error or expired trial license.

+**Q: Can I customize the output language when converting legacy code with Boost?**
+A: Yes, you can choose the output language when converting legacy code with Boost.
+After selecting the code conversion task, use the `Boost: Select Output Language` command to choose from the supported languages, including Python, Java, C\#, C++, TypeScript, and JavaScript.

+**Q: Is Boost compatible with large codebases or projects?**
+A: Yes, Boost is designed to handle large codebases and projects.
+It supports parallel processing of source files, and functions - including "Batch Mode" that can process entire folders and projects of source code.
+Additionally, it optimizes the analysis process by breaking down the source files into individual function cells, allowing for independent analysis, review, and editing of specific code functions.

+**Q: Can Boost be integrated with my existing CI/CD pipeline or automated build process?**
+A: Absolutely!
+Boost provides API support for automation integration.
+All Boost features can be accessed via the Command API, allowing you to automate and process source code with Boost's capabilities.
+You can perform synchronous and asynchronous operations, and JSON-based document formats are available for analysis and results.

+**Q: What kind of security vulnerabilities does Boost analyze and detect?**
+A: Boost analyzes your code for a wide range of security vulnerabilities, critical defects, and potential bugs.
+It can detect issues like buffer overflows, SQL injection, and more.
+When vulnerabilities are identified, Boost provides recommended fixes or advice on how to mitigate the risks.

+**Q: Can Boost generate documentation for my project?**
+A: Yes, Boost offers documentation generation capabilities.
+It can generate edit-able documentation artifacts, including your source code, educational materials, security and data compliance analysis, architectural principles, and integrated architectural flow diagrams.
+You can use the generated PDFs or Markdown files to build comprehensive and searchable documentation for your team or customers.

+**Q: Is Boost compatible with different operating systems?**
+A: Yes, Polyverse Boost is compatible with different operating systems, including Windows, macOS, and Linux.
+It can be installed and used with Visual Studio Code on these platforms.

+**Q: How does Boost handle data and privacy compliance issues?**
+A: Boost checks your code for data, privacy, and compliance issues.
+It can detect problems such as unencrypted private or personal data and mishandling of credit card information.
+Where solutions are available, Boost provides recommended fixes or advice on how to address compliance risks.

- * Q: I have another issue that was not addressed here.
-How can I get Support?
+**Q: I have another issue that was not addressed here.
+How can I get Support?**
- * A: If you encounter any other issues or have questions, please refer to the [Polyverse Boost](https://polyverse.com/pages/boost-visual-studio) website for more information and support options.
+A: If you encounter any other issues or have questions, please refer to the [Polyverse Boost](https://polyverse.com/pages/boost-visual-studio) website for more information and support options.

 *Happy coding!*